CodeFromAnywhere/CodeFromAnywhere/README.md

 # Missing Building Blocks in the Agent World

 ["AI Agents will likely be the most impactful technology of our generation"](https://transitivebullsh.it/ai-agents).
-I'm [@wkarsens](https://x.com/wkarsens) and here are some of my current interests.
+I'm [@wkarsens](https://x.com/wkarsens) and here you can find some of my open source work.
+Also see [freelancing rules](freelance.md) if you like to work with me.

 <!--